augmentcode/auggie/examples/typescript-sdk/context/github-action-indexer/README.md

 npm run search "error handling"
 ```

-The index state is saved to `.augment-index-state/state.json` by default, so subsequent runs will perform incremental updates.
+The index state is saved to `.augment-index-state/{branch}/state.json` by default (where `{branch}` is the current branch name), so subsequent runs will perform incremental updates.

 ## Deploy to Production (GitHub Actions)